blacksaildivision/vjslider/README.md

  - super simple
  - infinite
  - responsive
+ - touch friendly
  - tiny 1.68kB gzipped
  - written in ES6
  - powered by WebPack
+ - tested with Jest and Puppeteer

 How to use?
 -----------